PhilipKone/Kone-Academy/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&width=435&lines=Research...;Coding...;Engineering...)](https://git.io/typing-svg)

-Welcome to the official repository for **Kone-Code-Academy (KCA)**, an open-source initiative dedicated to pioneering research, coding, and engineering for all age groups and skill levels.
+Welcome to the official repository for **Kone Code Academy (KCA)**, an open-source initiative dedicated to pioneering research, coding, and engineering for all age groups and skill levels.
 Our mission is to provide a structured and supportive environment for learning and innovation.

 ---